“Simple remedy to take care of your eyes and throat during the bad hazy weather. Boil and serve this to the whole family, every other day, please.”

-[Ingredients Value] Pig Pancreas: Offal dishes are greatly consumed and most likeable by Cantonese people.
+Offal dishes are greatly consumed and most likeable by Cantonese people.
 By and large, offal is widely used in Cantonese culinary.
-From the most common braised trotter to the popular roasted chicken livers, Cantonese people has been crowned the ethnic group that uses offal in their cooking the most, and that includes soup cooking.
+From the most common braised trotter to the popular roasted chicken livers, Cantonese people are crowned the dialect group that uses offal in their cooking the most, and that includes soup cooking.read more

 “An auspicious savory to sweeten up the Chinese Lunar New Year or any day of the year”

 The ‘Eight-Treasure‘ porridge, in Chinese, 八宝粥 ‘Ba Bao Zhou’, wouldn’t sound strange to many of you in Asian countries.
 This is an auspicious Chinese food for many Asians, symbolizing eight kinds of good treasure including wealth and health to be brought to one.

 Cooking this ‘Ba Bao’ porridge is versatile.
 It can be cooked into briny flavor as rice congee dish (an adaption with adding of some rice grains), or make it in sweet broth as dessert.read more

 “Another lung nourishing soup for your healthy diets.
 2 ways eating, soup or dessert.”

 If you need something to cool your body down or just to nourish your skin, throat and lung, try this simple and delicious soup.

 It shows off the mild tangy and refreshing taste with a hint of mild natural sweetness in the soup on the finish.

 Drink this nourishing soup in meals or as dessert.
 This is definitely one of the great soup dishes for the summer days.